MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/wrmsr--write-msr-.md

 ## Remarks

-The **wrmsr** command can display MSR's on x86-based and x64-based platforms.
+The **wrmsr** command can set MSR's on x86-based and x64-based platforms.
 The MSR definitions are platform-specific.

 ## See also